 This means you could be treating your dog with an antibiotic unnecessarily.
 Using antibiotics when you don't need to can potentially lead to antibiotic resistance in the future.
 Amoxicillin and other medications prescribed for ear infections are typically not expensive, so it is not worth the risk by giving your dog a medication meant for fish.

 Side effects of amoxicillin for dogs

-For the most part, Amoxicillin is safe and incredibly effective when prescribed by a veterinarian, but it has been known to cause some side effects in animals.
-The most common side effect experienced by dogs is diarrhea or loose stools.
-This usually occurs after their first treatment of oral amoxicillin.
-This sometimes occurs because the drug can change the bacterial population in your dog's intestinal tract.
-If your dog experiences chronic diarrhea, you should contact your veterinarian immediately.
-Amoxicillin can also have a negative effect if taken with other medications, especially the antibiotics chloramphenicol and tetracycline.
-You should ask your veterinarian if other drugs your dog is taking could possibly interact negatively with amoxicillin.
+Amoxicillin is safe and effective when prescribed by a veterinarian, but it has been known to cause some side effects in animals.
+The most common is diarrhea or loose stools, caused by the drug altering the bacterial population in your dog's intestinal tract.
+Contact your veterinarian immediately if your dog develops chronic diarrhea.
+Amoxicillin can also interact negatively with certain other medications.
+Ask your veterinarian if amoxicillin combined with other drugs your dog is taking could cause problems.

 Certainly, a dog that is howling in pain should be seen by a veterinarian promptly.
 But many dogs demonstrate their discomfort in other ways.
 This might mean scratching their ears, tilting or shaking their head, a bad smell, discharge or blood coming from their ears, red or inflamed ear or ear canal, or rubbing their ears on the floor or furniture.
 By examining your dog's ears regularly and noting changes in behavior, you can catch ear infections in the early stages and avoid having them cause long-lasting effects to the ears.

 - American Kennel Club: Dog Ear Infections: Symptoms, Causes, Treatment, and Prevention